 The golden raisins bring subtle color and taste to such dishes.

-On the other hand, the black raisins only add the taste to sweet delicacies.
+On the other hand, black raisins only add the taste to sweet delicacies.

-Also, their black-purple color doesn’t help much in making a dish more delicious.
+Also, their black-purple color doesn’t help make a dish more delicious.

 So, whenever you want to make something with raisins, you should choose golden raisins.